 Resources – IPM (Integrated Pest Management) & Such

-Many plants are NOT safe for pets.
-While pets and plants can happily co-exist, there are risks associated with many plants that we keep both indoors and out.
+Many plants are simply NOT safe for pets.
+While pets and plants can happily co-exist, there are risks associated with many common plants that we keep both indoors and out.
 Most home hobby plant keepers and gardeners have no idea how many commonly kept plants are toxic to their pets.
-Worst of all – some are commonly plants and essential oils believed to be pet safe – it might even say so on the internet somewhere – and yet they are NOT!
+Worst of all – some are believed to be pet safe – it might even say so on the internet somewhere – and yet they are NOT!
 Please verify with your vet.

 Landscape Plants Toxic to Cats & Dogs